 4. Add Customer Value

+Building trust begins even before a salesperson makes the first outreach to a buyer.
 Everyone loves that morsel (or more) of information that may help them get ahead, especially prospects, and being able to provide that intel is a tried-and-true way of differentiating yourself.
-You have knowledge prospects want and need.
+You have, and are willing to share, knowledge prospects want and need.

-Sales consultants know trends, you know best practices, you know people that can help, and you probably know what a prospect's competitor is doing.
-This information adds value to the relationship.
+Sales consultants know trends.
+But you know best practices.
+You know people that can help.
+Even more, you know what a prospect's competitor is doing.
+This information adds value to the relationship and helps to build trust.
 If you can help them “see around corners,” you can add value.

 5. Use Social Media